maronl/credits-coins/README.md

 Plugin still Work In Progress

 ==Steps to complete version 1.0==
-- review template structure to commit all the necessary staff ... composer, grunt ecc
+- fix path to boostrap.php using phpunit (dev e travis?)
 - fix execution of protractor adding reset of DB schema with plugin data
 - how manage a build process??